camunda/camunda-bpm-examples/servicetask/soap-service/README.md

-**Note: This Example might not work due to irregularities of the called web service.
-The called SOAP service [Get Weather Forecast](http://www.webservicex.net/globalweather.asmx?op=GetWeather) is known to be down on a regular basis.**

 # SOAP Service Task

-This quickstart demonstrates how to use the built-in SOAP HTTP connector for invoking SOAP services in camunda BPM.
+This quickstart demonstrates how to use the built-in SOAP HTTP connector for invoking SOAP services in Camunda BPM.
 The example is *classless*, relying entirely on scripting and expression language.
-It makes use of the camunda Connect and the camunda Spin extensions.
+It makes use of the Camunda Connect and the Camunda Spin extensions.

-The example includes a BPMN 2.0 process which invokes a weather forecast service, parses the result and takes a decision based on the result:
+The example includes a BPMN 2.0 process which calls a weather forecast service, parses the result and takes a decision based on the result:

 ![SOAP Example Process][1]